-In other words, don’t let the water run while you’re scrubbing the dishes.
+For starters, don’t let the water run while you’re scrubbing the dishes.

 We know this may sound a little on the nose, but you’ll be surprised how some people can be very wasteful of water (without them knowing) when doing dishes.

-This practice will save a lot of water than turning on the faucet every time you finish scrubbing a fork.
+Obviously, this zero waste dishwashing practice will save a lot of water than turning on the faucet every time you finish scrubbing a fork.

 When the dishes are all scrubbed clean and soaped up, don’t just turn the faucet on full a blast.